Skip to main content

 Grass cutting is a large-scale operation and needs to be carried out in all conditions, cutting can be suspended if conditions become so bad that the ground would be damaged or if there is a risk to staff’s welfare.

-We wait until six weeks after the flowering period before cutting spring flowers, such as daffodils, this allows food reserves in the bulb to be replenished before the following seasons flower buds are formed, this ensures the bulb continues to flower each year
+We wait until six weeks after the flowering period before mowing spring flowers, such as daffodils, this allows food reserves in the bulb to be replenished before the following seasons flower buds are formed, this ensures the bulb continues to flower each year

 The Council has already decided to reduce the frequency of grass cutting across the borough to monthly to allow verges and open spaces to grow longer to help improve bio-diversity and increase wildflowers for pollinators.
 So there is no requirement for the Council to support 'No mow May'.